AVSystem/Anjay/README.md

 cmake . && make -j$(nproc)
 ```

-Compiled executables, including demo client, can be found in bin subdirectory.
+Compiled executables, including demo client, can be found in output/bin subdirectory.

 For a detailed guide on configuring and compiling the project (including cross-compiling), see [Compiling client applications](https://AVSystem.github.io/Anjay-doc/Compiling_client_applications.html).